 This is a chance to practice negotiating in a stop-start fashion.

 Delegates will now start to focus on their own specific situations.

 Here we explore a variety of negotiation techniques to suit individual styles and situations.

-Here delegates work on the personality or social styles that they find difficult to influence or negotiate with and we will look at delegate's own individual situations and give them the opportunity to practise all the techniques covered in the day.
+We will look at your individual situations and give you the opportunity to practise all the techniques covered in the day.

 Each person will have an opportunity to say:

-- What they are taking away from the Influencing and Negotiation Course
+- What you are taking away from the course

 - Handouts used during the course